dspinellis/unix-history-make/README.md

   [Net2](http://www.tuhs.org/Archive/4BSD/Distributions/Net2/).

 ## Re-creating the historical repository from scratch
 The -make repository is provided to share and document the creation process, rather than as a bullet-proof way to get consistent and repeatable results.
-For instance, importing the snapshots on a system that is case-insensitive (NTFS, HFS Plus with default settings) will results in a few files getting lost.
+For instance, importing the snapshots on a system that is case-insensitive (NTFS, HFS Plus with default settings) will result in a few files getting lost.

 Nevertheless, the -repo repository can be created with the following commands.
 ```sh